dys-function/dys-function.github.io/README.md

 Each markdown file under the `_pages/` directory represents a different page of the website in the top bar navigation.

 ### Posts
 Individual posts can be found in the `_posts/` directory.
-Each post is represented a a single file with the following naming scheme:
+Each post is represented by a single file with the following naming scheme:

 YYYY-MM-DD-name-of-post-file.md